Access to China Articles

 If you do not register your trademark in China, you could spend years in the Chinese legal system trying to block the use of your trademark.
 If you have registered your trademark and there is an infringement, it is usually resolved after a letter from a Chinese-based solicitor.

-We strongly recommend you protect your trademark in China using the local Chinese rules and regulations.
+We strongly recommend that you protect your trademark in China by following the local Chinese rules and regulations.

 3. Chinese product licensing

-Outside China, we call this “Product Certification,” enforced by the “Trading Standard” office.
-In English translations, this is called “Product Licensing.”
+Outside China, we refer to this as “Product Certification,” which is enforced by the “Trading Standard” office.
+In English translations, this is referred to as “Product Licensing.”

-A Chinese product license is usually not required for products sold directly to a consumer from overseas as these are “one-off” product sales.
-An example of an exception to this rule is electrical goods.
+A Chinese product license is typically not required for products sold directly to consumers from overseas, as these are considered “one-off” sales.
+An exception to this rule is electrical goods.
 The certification standard for electrical goods is CCC.
 Most international electrical goods already have this certification.

 Like any country's Customs, China will inspect and seize goods that do not meet local standards.
 However, this does not often happen to goods sold directly to consumers from an overseas company.